-This is a report of the State Hearing Officer resulting from a fair hearing for -----.
+This is a report of the State Hearing Officer resulting from a Fair Hearing for ----- which convened on June 6, 2012, on a timely appeal, filed April 4, 2012.
 This hearing was held in accordance with the provisions found in Chapter 700 of the West Virginia Department of Health and Human Resources' Common Chapters Manual.
-This fair hearing was convened on May 9, 2012, on a timely appeal, filed February 27, 2012.